Certificate Spotlight Series

 Veronica Leonard (she/her) is an undergraduate student at the University of Alberta currently wrapping up my Bachelor of Science in Environmental and Conservation Sciences with a major in Economics and Policy.
 For her Certificate in Sustainability (CIS) integrative research project, she conducted an interview with Leftovers, a non-profit organization that helps divert food waste.
 The environmental and social impacts of food waste are large-scale and preventable.
 Grassroots organizations like Leftovers promote a more sustainable and equitable future.
 We hope you enjoy this podcast interview with Suraya Hudson, the Director of Operations at Leftovers.

-Dakota Sullivan (he/him) is a fifth year undergraduate student majoring in Conservation Biology.
-During the course of his post-secondary career, he has gained a large amount of interest in the management of fisheries and freshwater ecosystems.
+Dakota Sullivan (he/him) is a fifth-year undergraduate student majoring in Conservation Biology.
+During his post-secondary career, he has gained a strong interest in the management of fisheries and freshwater ecosystems.

-“Sustainability in Alberta’s Trapping Industry” is an integrative project that examines the environmental, economic and social pillars of the fur trapping industry here in Alberta.
-This project is designed as an informational piece to educate the public about actions taken in modern day fur-bearer conservation.
+“Sustainability in Alberta’s Trapping Industry” is an integrative project that examines the environmental, economic, and social pillars of the fur trapping industry in Alberta.
+It is designed as an informational piece to educate the public about actions taken in modern-day fur-bearer conservation.

 To share, view and comment on the original post: